mrdaano/vue-md-editor/readme.md

 |``.md-editor-toolbar``  | Toolbar containing all buttons.                                                   |
 |``.md-editor-editor``   | The editor itself (typ area).                                                     |
 |``.md-editor-preview``  | When you click on preview button this area shows up containing a rendered preview.|

+## Requested features
+The requested features below will be implemented soon.
+- Custom toolbar button support
+- Inline syntax highlighting
+- Side by side (editor and preview)
+- Autosave feature

+Do you have a feature request?
+Let us know via an [issue](https://github.com/mrdaano/vue-md-editor/issues)